Applying to Graduate

 Graduating in August

 A small number of students complete their degree during the summer.
-Students who have completed eight full-time semesters may graduate in the summer if all degree requirements have been satisfied by the degree conferral date (last Friday in August preceding the start of fall semester classes).
-Students who have not completed eight full-time semesters should see the Graduating Early policies.
+Students who have completed eight full-time semesters may graduate in the summer if all degree requirements have been satisfied by the degree conferral date (last weekday before the fall term start in August).
+Students who have not completed eight full-time semesters should see the Graduating Early policies below.

 Graduating in December

 A small number of students complete their degree at the end of the fall semester, which does not include Intersession.
-Students may graduate in December if all degree requirements have been satisfied by the degree conferral date (December 30th or the preceding Friday if the 30th falls on a weekend).
+Students may graduate in December if all degree requirements have been satisfied by the degree conferral date (defined as the last weekday in December).
 Students are required to maintain full-time status (enrolled for at least 12 credits) in their final semester, unless they are in their ninth semester or later.

 Note for students who entered as transfer students: